School Library Services

 Intersystem Cooperation and Partnerships

-Since 1990, the Nassau Library System (NLS), NBSLS and the Nassau County Library Association join together to sponsor an all day, all county celebration of children's literature, THE CHILD AND THE BOOK.
+In 1990, the Nassau Library System (NLS), NBSLS and the Nassau County Library Association joined together to sponsor an all day, all county celebration of children's literature, THE CHILD AND THE BOOK.
 Caroline Ward of NLS spearheaded the program.
 Standing room only crowds of public and school librarians listened to outstanding authors and illustrators of children's books and then met in small groups to discuss a variety of titles.
+This program still continues today as LitFest sponsored by NLS & SCLS.

 In 1994, Hofstra University in partnership with NBSLS gave Internet access to NBSLS member libraries by providing 15,000 Internet passwords.
 Scores of school library media specialists, administrators and teachers were trained at Hofstra to use the Internet.
 In 1995, Dr. Karen Chapman, Assistant Superintendent for Business, Hewlett-Woodmere UFSD conceived of the idea of an Internet training lab at the NBSLS offices in Greenvale.
 Installation was completed later that year.